Preparing to buy a house? Call us for a complimentary mortgage consultation.

 The Federal Reserve, also known as the Fed, sets the short-term interest rates that banks use.
 These serve as a benchmark for home loan rates.
 When the Fed lowers its interest rate, mortgage rates tend to follow.
 Other economic conditions and market dynamics also play a role in shaping mortgage rates.

 Mortgage rates have a profound impact on home affordability, something often overlooked by homebuyers.
-Even seemingly small changes in interest rates can significantly influence the monthly mortgage payments and the overall cost of purchasing a home.
+Even seemingly small changes in interest rates can significantly influence your monthly mortgage payments and the overall cost of purchasing a home.

 For instance, a difference of just one percentage point in the interest rate can translate into tens of thousands of dollars over the life of a 30-year mortgage.
 This highlights the importance of carefully considering interest rates when making home-buying decisions.